wordijp/alias-exe/README.md

 ```

 When executed a symbolic link created by `alias edit <alias_name>`, it executes the command and mruby code.
-The execution contents are saved as a txt file in the same directory as the symbolic link.
+The execution contents are saved as a txt file in the `%USERPROFILE%/.alias-exe/list` directory.

 ```cmd
 > alias edit hello